sinecoug/chauffeur_tracker/docs/reference/schedules-update-schedule-by-property.md

 layout: page
 ---

-# Update a schedule for a specific property
+# Update a schedule by property

 Updates and replaces property instances in the [`schedules`](schedules) object.

 For example, you want to update properties of schedule *id=6* in the database.
 Assumption: to update the correct schedule, you must know the schedule `Id` to query.

 The request body contains the updated schedule details.